richardvenneman/appsignal-docs/source/appsignal/security.html.md

 These are the things we do at AppSignal to keep your data safe.

-## Language specific agents
+## Language specific libraries

 The [Ruby gem](https://github.com/appsignal/appsignal-ruby) and the [Elixir package](https://github.com/appsignal/appsignal-elixir) are public code, hosted on GitHub.
-You can browse the source to see how we handle data transmission.
+You can browse the source to see how we handle the data.
+Our closed-source [agent](/appsignal/terminology.html#agent) will send the actual data to the AppSignal servers.

 Built into the Ruby gem and Elixir package is a system that allows you to scrub any data you don't want to send over the wire, such as passwords and identifiable user information.
-See the [Ruby gem documentation](/ruby/configuration/parameter-filtering.html) and [Elixir documentation](https://hexdocs.pm/appsignal/) on how to do this.
+See the [Ruby gem documentation](/ruby/configuration/parameter-filtering.html) and [Elixir documentation](/elixir/configuration/parameter-filtering.html) on how to do this.

+It's also possible to ignore entire actions (such as controller actions and background jobs) by configuring the ignore actions option (for [Ruby](/ruby/configuration/ignore-actions.html) and [Elixir](/elixir/configuration/ignore-actions.html)).
+These actions will not be monitored and no data will be sent to the AppSignal servers.

 ## System agent

-With the release of the AppSignal Ruby gem version 1.0 on the 12th of January 2016 we've shipped all our language specific agents with a system agent.
+With the release of the AppSignal Ruby gem version 1.0 on the 12th of January 2016 we started shipping all our language specific libraries with a system agent.

-When an application with AppSignal integration starts the language integration starts a UNIX separate process.
+When an application with AppSignal integration starts the language integration starts a separate UNIX process.
 The Ruby gem and Elixir package will send all transaction samples to this agent through a UNIX socket.
 The agent will periodically sends the transaction samples to the AppSignal servers.

 The system agent will also collect host specific data such as CPU usage, load average, memory usage, disk usage, etc. See the [Host metrics](/metrics/host.html) for more information.

 The data is sent through a secure (SSL) connection to our servers.

 The code of this system agent is not publicly available, but uses the same basic principle of how our Ruby gem pre `1.0` sends the data to our servers.

 ## Payment information